 Fertilizer: Feed the plant during growing season.
 Do not feed it during winter.

 Sansevieria grow with rhizomes.
 African spears can be divided when several spears are present.

 Whole plants can be propagated by cutting the rhizome close to the plant's leaves, letting the cut heal over for a couple of days, then burying the plant in a cactus mix or similar potting soil.
 Covering just the crown of the plant; do not cover the leaves.

 Repot annually or every other year in the spring.

 They will survive being root bound.
-Because Sansevieria grow via rhizomes, they can easily crowd a pot indoors.
+Because Sansevieria grows via rhizomes, they can easily crowd a pot indoors.
 Referring to this, some growers say you should repot the plant when the pot breaks, indicating that the rhizomes have run out of room.
-Keep in mind that this rule of thumb typically applies to plastic pots, although Sansevieria have been known to break clay pots.
+Keep in mind that this rule of thumb typically applies to plastic pots, although Sansevieria has been known to break clay pots.

 The basic species is Sansevieria cylindrica, although there are a few varieties available, and some growers have experimented with braiding or shaping the basic plant.
 Spear-like Sansevieria may be lightly banded or solid colored, ranging in size from 12 inches to 24 inches.
 All species are equally hardy.

 These are almost foolproof plants.
 They can survive long periods of drought, haphazard feeding, and being root bound.
 Similarly, they can be acclimated to deep shade or bright light.
 Truly, they thrive on neglect.
 One exception to this rule: their pots must be well-drained.
 As with most succulents, their roots cannot be allowed to sit in water or they will begin to rot.
 Knowing this, growers commonly make the mistake of under-watering or watering a small amount too frequently.
 The result of frequent, less-than-full watering is that the roots die off near the bottom of the pot, leaving short roots above.